Floydlang/floyd/Notes/Floyd code 1.0 goal.markdown

 # VALUES, VARIABLES AND CONSTANTS
-All "variables" aka values are by default constants / immutable.

 - Global variables
-- Function arguments
-- Local function variables
-- Member variables of structs etc.
 - Contents of collections
--
-	assert(floyd_verify(
-		"int hello1(){
-			a = "hello";
-			a = "goodbye";	//	Compilation error - you cannot change variable a. return 3;
-		}"
-	) == -3);

 Use _mutable_ to define a local variable that can be mutated.
 Only _local variables_ can be mutable.